 Plant the cloves tip side up about 4-6 inches apart and with the tip about 2 inches below the surface.
 You can mulch the cloves with about 4 inches of chopped straw, leaves or hay.
 The mulch will keep the soil a more even temperature through the winter which helps the roots remain in place and also helps to retain moisture and keep weeds down.

-Plant in the fall should be done early enough to give the cloves time to sprout some roots before winter sets in.
+Planting in the fall should be done early enough to give the cloves time to sprout some roots before winter sets in.
 (This clove that I planted just last week already has some nice roots growing)

 In the spring, when the shoots start to poke through, remove the mulch.
 Snap off any 'scapes', the thin curly stems that grow from the center of the clove.
 They drain energy needed to grow the new bulb.

 ~Here it is in February, going strong despite two snow storms and temperatures down to 16 degrees~

 The garlic is ready to harvest when the leaves turn yellowish-brown and fall over.
 Dig up the bulbs and be sure to save the largest cloves to replant the following fall.

 6/11/2013 Update: I just harvested my first garlic bulb!
 Mid-June, maybe a bit early because it's kind of small, but still, I'm impressed!
 I grew a whole bulb from just one clove!
 And it was super easy!
 It smells SO good!
 So much more pungent and fresher than store bought.
 I'll leave the others for a few more weeks before I harvest them, but we'll enjoy this bulb now!

 Garlic is a natural fungicide and pesticide, so it will help reduce aphids on your tomatoes or roses.
 It also is a good companion plant for fruit trees, strawberries, cabbage, cauliflower and broccoli.